 - $8 per person; minimum $80 per group

 - $4 per person for nonprofit organizations serving limited income audiences

 - Free admission for tour leader and bus driver

-- Free bus parking
+- Free on-site bus parking

 - Optional: Living history guided tour led by a costumed character (add $2 per person).
 Cookies and coffee (add $3 person)